SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="jsonarray"></a>
 # **jsonarray**
-> JsonArrayResponse jsonarray(body, deploymentName, modelName)
+> JsonArrayResponse jsonarray(body, deploymentName, versionName, modelName)

 Run inference on the input and returns it as a JsonArrayResponse